Fairwood (restaurant): Expansion

 In March 2007, Fairwood announced its plans to increase its restaurant count to 100 in Hong Kong and to 30 in Mainland China by 2010.
 This expansion will be accompanied by a marketing campaign featuring celebrities in order to attract a more youthful crowd.
 In addition, Fairwood will expand its menu in its Mainland outlets to better cater to local tastes.

-Fare
+Product

 Fairwood serves fast food, including a blend of Chinese, Japanese and Western cuisine.
 The menu changes throughout the day and is split into 4 meal times: Breakfast, Lunch, Afternoon Tea and Dinner.
 In addition, some items may sell out and be replaced by others.
 The entire menu is evaluated and rotated on a weekly basis.
 In all, Fairwood cycles around over 200 dishes.

 Dishes themselves include staples such as Siu Mei, baked pork chop with rice, curry beef brisket and twists on Western dishes such as fried eggs with luncheon meat, spaghetti bolognaise and baked macaroni with ham.
 Soups such as Russian borscht are also served.
 On occasion, more seasonal dishes will be served.
 For example, hot pot and clay pot dishes are served in the winter, when they are typically consumed.